BigDataIA-Spring2024-Sec1-Team1/Assignment4/README.md

 URLClass:

 ContentPDFClass: Defines a class ContentClass for representing content data.
-It includes fields like level, title, topic, and learning_outcomes, with validation rules for ensuring that certain fields do not contain HTML or quote characters
+It includes fields like  heading, topic, and learning_outcomes, with validation rules for ensuring that certain fields do not contain quote characters

-MetadataPDFClass: Defines a Pydantic model class, DocumentMetadata, which is used for documenting metadata of documents.
-It includes fields like file_size_bytes, num_pages, s3_grobid_text_link, file_path, encryption, and date_updated.
-The model also includes validators for ensuring that certain fields meet specific criteria, such as being positive integers, having a specific date format, and not containing HTML or quote characters.